-The strategy contains actions the Province is taking in 2021 and 2022, as well as proposed actions to be taken in 2022 to 2025.
-It builds on the substantial work already underway in B.C. to prepare for climate change and is informed by the 2019 Preliminary Strategic Climate Risk Assessment, which examined some of the greatest risks to B.C. as a result of climate change.
+The strategy contains foundational actions prioritized from engagement on the draft Climate Preparedness and Adaptation Strategy and other factors such as government’s response to the extreme weather events of 2021, with more than $2.1 billion committed to helping people and communities recover and adapt.
+It builds on the work already underway in B.C. to prepare for climate change and is informed by the 2019 Preliminary Strategic Climate Risk Assessment, which examined some of the greatest risks to B.C. as a result of climate change.

 - Read the full draft Climate Preparedness and Adaptation Strategy (PDF, 8.6MB)